KaHole/group3-project-progress/index.md

 We have now developed a functioning prototype for the HS-Viewer, which is the component that are to display the schemas.
 Our program will now take an XML schema from the testserver and display it as a webpage schema that the user can interact with.
 We have added these functionalities: Short text, long text, dependant questions, radio buttons, checkboxes and dropdown and pain chart drawing.
 In the future we will add more functionalities.
 When the user has submitted his/hers response the webpage will output XML with the response that can be stored in an external storage (Avans healthcare journal) for instance.
 We have also worked on our pre - project report.

-Here is a link to the prototype: <a href ="https://kahole.github.io/hs-viewer/">
+Here is a link to the prototype: <https://kahole.github.io/hs-viewer/>